 So, your pot plants are gorgeous one day, and then they suddenly look like they are struggling the next day.
 You have given them the right amount of water and sunlight, so what is going on?
-They do not have bugs, fungus, or bacteria, so that just leaves… the soil.
+They do not have bugs, fungi, or bacteria, so that just leaves… the soil.

 But can your potting soil expire?
 And if so, how long does it stay nutritious?

 Yes, potting soil does go bad, as its quality does degrade over time.
 It can spoil if it gets a fungal or bacterial infection.
 It can be good for 2 years if it gets appropriate care by adding nutrients.

 I am going to tell you about the details of healthy potting soil, proper storing, and the ins and outs of extending its lifespan…

 Check Your Soil Regularly